-The wind rose implies winds prevailing from all directions but predominantly from the northeast and southeast.
+The wind rose implies winds prevailing from all directions but predominantly from the southwest.
 Higher proportions of PM10 levels in comparison to wind direction originate from an easterly direction.

-Possible contributors may include activities around the limestone conveying system/activities, traffic movement at Victoria Road/Hargrave Street, council/construction works near Hargrave Street directly adjacent to the monitor.
+Possible contributors may include activities around the limestone conveying system/activities, traffic movement at Victoria road/Hargrave Street, council/construction works near Hargrave Street directly adjacent to the monitor and large civil and infrastruture works on Victoria road directly adjacent monitor.